 All pupils at Aldro are working towards the Aldro Baccalaureate which was launched in 2018.
 Working alongside common entrance in the core subjects, it allows pupils to develop a far wider range of skills which focus on the following 6 key areas.

-The D&T projects vary a little from year to year, but over the past few years the boys have studied a selection from the following topics.
+The D&T projects vary a little from year to year, but over the past few years the pupils have studied a selection from the following topics.

 Design Technology Projects and Topics